top of page

 Saxe-Coburg and Gotha

-How does the name Saxony come to Franconia?
+How did the name “Saxony” come to be associated with Franconia?

 Ernst I of Saxe-Coburg and Gotha and his family politics

-Ernst had a total of eight siblings, of which two are particularly noteworthy: Firstly, his brother Leopold, who became King of the Belgians in 1831 in the newly founded Belgian Kingdom of Leopold I. On the other hand, his sister Victoire, who married the Duke of Kent and had his daughter Victoria, later Queen of England and Ireland.
+Ernst I of Saxe-Coburg and Gotha had a total of eight siblings, many of whom married into various European royal families.
+Two stand out in particular: his brother Leopold, who became King Leopold I of the newly founded Kingdom of Belgium in 1831, and his sister Victoire, who married the Duke of Kent and had a daughter named Victoria, who later became Queen of England and Ireland.

 Coburg shaped the British royal family

-Ernst I was married to Luise of Saxe-Gotha-Altenburg and had two sons with her, Ernst and Albert.
-The first son Ernst became the second Duke of Saxe-Coburg and Gotha.
-The second son Albert became the husband of the aforementioned Victoria.
-So Albert and Victoria were cousins, while Ernst I was Victoria's uncle and his sister Victoire was Albert's aunt.
+Ernst I himself was married to Luise of Saxe-Gotha-Altenburg, and together they had two sons, Ernst and Albert.
+The elder son, Ernst, became the second Duke of Saxe-Coburg and Gotha, while the younger son, Albert, married the aforementioned Victoria.
+This meant that Albert and Victoria were first cousins and Ernst I was Victoria’s uncle while his sister Victoire was Albert’s aunt.

-Victoria became Queen of England and Ireland, known as Queen Victoria, Albert became her prince consort known as Prince Albert.
-The two had nine children in total.
+Victoria became Queen of England and Ireland, known to history as Queen Victoria, and Albert became her husband, known as Prince Albert, the Prince Consort.
+The couple went on to have nine children in total.

 Sachsen, Corbug und Gotha